jensv/fluxtubestability/README.md

 Where `[timestamp]` is the dated directory name.
 The order should be from oldest to newest date.

 ### newcomb.py description ###
 Examines the equilibrium.
 If the equilibrium has a singularity, the Frobenius method is used to determine a small solution at an r > than instability.
 If the singularity is suydam unstable no attempt is made to calulate external stability.
 If there is no Frobenius instability power series solution close to r=0 is chosen or if the integration does not start at r=0 a given xi is used as boundary condition.
 Only the last interval is integrated.
-X:i and xi_der are plugged into the potential energy equation to determine stability.
+Xi and xi_der are plugged into the potential energy equation to determine stability.

 ### Contact ###
 Jens von der Linden jensv@uw.edu